koral--/android-gradle-localization-plugin/README.md

 Gradle plugin for generating localized string resources

 ## Overview
-This plugin generates Android string resource XML files from CSV file.
+This plugin generates Android string resource XML files from CSV or XLS(X) file.
 Generation has to be invoked as additional gradle task.

 ##Supported features